felipeeflores/zen-search/DESIGN.md

 ### Free Monads

-Free monads are very elegant and powerful technique to push the side effects to the boundaries of our programs.
+[Free monads](https://typelevel.org/cats/datatypes/freemonad.html) are very elegant and powerful technique to push the side effects to the boundaries of our programs.
-Allowing the developer to implement referentially transparent functions/components while simplifying the testing of the application.
+Allowing the developer to implement referentially transparent functions/components while simplifying testing.

 ### Programming language
-For this application I have chosen to use Scala 2.12 with the Cats functional library.
+For this application I have chosen to use Scala 2.12 with the [Cats](https://typelevel.org/cats/) functional library.